LAK-Hackathon/support/resources.md

 [Open University Learning Analytics dataset](https://analyse.kmi.open.ac.uk/open_dataset) - an anonymised dataset containing  data about courses, students and their interactions with Virtual Learning Environment (VLE) for seven selected courses (called modules)

+## Data Standards

+[Jisc Universal Data Definitions] (https://github.com/jiscdev/analytics-udd) - a standard way of describing students, their courses and results, used in Jisc's National Learning Analytics Architecture.

+[Jisc Universal xAPI Recipies and Templates] (https://github.com/jiscdev/xapi) - xAPI recipies and templates used by Jisc's National Learning Analytics Architecture, covering VLE, Attendance, Library and others.

 ## Code Tools

 ## Code Libraries

+[Highcharts](https://www.highcharts.com/docs/getting-started/installation) - an easy to use Javascript charting library - great for getting started with standard charts.

+[d3][https://d3js.org/] - a JavaScript library for manipulating documents based on data.
+If you want to created new types of visualisations consider this.
+The learning curve is higher than something like Highcharts, but it is far more flexible.

 ## Code Examples

+[Pulling xaPI and UDD data from Learning Locker](https://github.com/jiscdev/jisc-la-test-data) - this shows how to pull bulk data from Jisc's learning data hub, and includes a small amount of test data.